rwblokzijl/Msc-thesis-EuroToken/thesis.md

 that a validator has taken notice of the blocks of the senders.
 The checkpoint block serves as this proof of validator.
 The proposal is created by the user and the acceptance is created by the validator.
-A checkpoint block is only considered "full" if the both the proposal and acceptance exist.
-If the acceptance does not exist, the block is meaningless and any validation will keep recursing the chain until a full checkpoint is found.
+A checkpoint block is only considered valid if the both the proposal and acceptance exist.
+If the acceptance does not exist, the block is meaningless and any validation will keep recursing the chain until a checkpoint with associated acceptance is found.

 #### Tokenisation block

-The tokenisation is a special type of transfer that is done by a trusted exchange.
-This block is the only way in which new EuroToken are allowed to enter the system and will only be considered valid if it is made by a trusted party.
+A tokenisation is a special type of transfer that is done by a Central Bank exchange.
+This block is the only way in which new EuroToken are allowed to enter the system and will only be considered valid if it is signed by a designated party.
 The proposal is made by the exchange and the acceptance is made by a user.

 #### De-tokenisation block

 The de-tokenisation is the opposite of a tokenisation.
 The proposal is made by a user and acts as a transfer to an exchange.
-The exchange then also creates an acceptance block.
+The exchange then also creates an acceptance block, completing the transfer.
 The tokenisation and de-tokenisation blocks are used to convert between Euro and EuroTokens.

 ## Wallet

-The core of the EuroToken network is the wallet.
+The main user facing implementation of the EuroToken network is the wallet.
 The wallet allows users to transfer funds to any other wallet anywhere on earth over the internet, or directly from device to device over Bluetooth.
 The wallet also has the capacity to exchange Euro for EuroToken and vice versa.

 Instead of building a wallet from scratch we build on top of the TrustChain superapp [@SuperAppCode] [@SuperAppThesis].
 This app was developed to